XenenDev/lazy-mysql-wizard/README.md

-# AI Data Agent - MySQL Wizard
+# LAZY MYSQL WIZARD 🧙🪄📊

 An intelligent Python Tkinter application for MySQL database management powered by OpenAI's language models.
 Features an AI agent with configurable autonomy levels for natural language database interactions.